sklasek/svalflux/community_analysis_8.20.md

 ```

 Conclusions: all stages are distinctly different from one another.
 This
-is true even when considering only above-SMTZ or below-SMTZ samples.
+is true even when considering only above-SMTZ or below-SMTZ samples,
+though remember that seep stages did not have below-SMTZ samples.
+The
+weakest difference (just not quite statistically significant) was
+between above-SMTZ samples when comparing fluxincreasing and
+steady-state directly.

 There appear to be differences between steady-state and non-steady-state
-regions of the sulfate-reduction zone, though this difference was more
+regions of sulfate-reduction zones, though these difference only tested
-evident in PC1029 samples than in the gravity cores.
-We saw no evidence
+significant in PC1029 samples.
+In fluxincreasing cores, samples from the
-of differences between non-steady-state SR zones and below-SMTZ zones in
-cores where flux was increasing, though this may be a result of
+nonlinear SR zone clustered closer with below SMTZ samples than those
+from linear SR zones, suggesting they have begun to change towards
+below-SMTZ communities.
+However, there are only 12 samples here and we’d
+need more to make this conclusion for sure.

-inadequate sampling (only 8 samples tested).
-There is also evidence for
-lower beta-diversity among seep samples than among the other two stages,
+There is also evidence for lower beta-diversity among seep samples than
-suggesting there is some aspect of community convergence (not that
+among the other two stages, suggesting there is some aspect of community
-surprising).
+convergence (not that surprising).
+But remember, this stage is
+represented by only one core, and we saw a lot of inter-core
+variance.

 ## differentially abundant ASVs across methane flux stages and above/below the SMTZ